Your Business News

 Seeking out opportunity

+While middle market manufacturers should prepare for the downturn, the current landscape also presents an opportunity to rethink their strategy and further modernize their business for the long term.
 Manufacturers will need to continue to strengthen the resilience of supply chains, evaluate product mixes and cost structures, and leverage technology to improve efficiency and productivity of operations.
 In addition, organizations will need to double down on their efforts to attract and retain key talent, as the current tight labor market is here to stay even as the economy slows.

 Whether the gap in energy prices will trigger a structural shift in the global manufacturing footprint depends on how long prices remain elevated and the specific sector in question.
 Global supply chains have been developing for years based on a complex array of comparative advantages of global economies, including but not limited to proximity to and cost of energy.